 WordPress is the most popular Content Management System on this planet and runs more than 42% of all websites(that’s 810.6 million websites).
 It’s popularity and flexibility is what made it my choice for building my Blog.
 WordPress also comes with a lot options to make a site super secure, both at a code level and with plugins(which I don’t recommend).
 Now, it’s obvious that I’m biased towards WordPress and as such I don’t want to bore people by talking how great WordPress is.

-Finding a vulnerability in WordPress was one of the goals in my list of goals and this vulnerability helped me shorten my list of goals by one line.:-) Now, the WordPress Team considers this vulnerability as just informative but MITRE thinks this is a real vulnerability and allocated me a CVE ID in less than 11 hours!
+Finding a vulnerability in WordPress was one of the goals in my list of goals and this vulnerability helped me shorten my list of goals by one line.:-) Now, the WordPress Team considers this vulnerability as just informative but MITRE thinks this is a real vulnerability and allocated me a CVE ID.

 CVE-2022-33994:- Stored XSS in WordPress via improper validation of SVG file loaded over an URL.

 WordPress is not a CNA partner of MITRE but as WordPress runs more than 42% of all websites on the planet, I decided to reported this vulnerability directly to them before reporting to MITRE.
 I looked for security.txt file on WordPress.org website and found their contact address is at a Bug Bounty Platform.
 So, I reported the vulnerability first there and this timeline starts from there.
 Today is the 45th day since I first reported the vulnerability to them and they’ve still not fixed this issue.

 15/06/2022 – Reported the vulnerability to WordPress.

 16/06/2022 – WordPress started investigating the vulnerability.